IPlayer0neI/uwufufu-wrapper/README.md

 Handle uwufufu games locally.
-For some documentation create installle package and create a jsdoc documentation
+For some documentation use install the package and create a documentation with jsdoc.